progressionnetwork/SkyChain/README.md

 # SkyChain
  p2p decentralized E2E messenger with pretty Telegram-like UI design

-Available binaries of qt4, sources and pdf files of ui design.
+Available binaries of qt4, sources and psd files of ui design.
+Only ui design.
+Project not maintained anymore.
 Use in your projects as you wish.

 _Example:_